-- A landlord may request no greater than two weeks’ rent in security deposit for a week-to-week tenancy, one and one-half months’ rent for a month-to-month tenancy, and two months’ rent.
+- A landlord may request no more significant than two weeks’ rent in security deposit for a week-to-week tenancy, one-half months’ rent for a month-to-month tenancy, and two months’ rent.
 (NCGS § 42-51)

-- A landlord must return the security deposit to the tenant within thirty (30) days of the end or termination of the lease.
+- A landlord must return the security deposit to the tenant within thirty (30) days of the lease’s end or termination.
 (NCGS § 42-52)